allisson/secure-qrcode/README.md

 Encrypt your data using the modern ChaCha20-Poly1305 cipher and export it into a secure QR code.

+## access via browser

+Open the url https://secure-qrcode.onrender.com on your browser.

+If you want to run this on your local machine, see the next section.

 ## run the api

 The server can be started using a docker image: